-- The fund's objective is to enhance the expected performance from investing in • growth assets by gearing the fund to maximise the returns from capital gains over the long-term.
-The level of gearing can vary between 0-50% of the fund's value. - It aims to achieve returns (after fees but before tax) of at least 5.5% per year above inflation over any ten year period. - There will be significant movements up and down in the value of the fund. - The fund invests predominantly in growth assets, with little or no allocation to income assets and may borrow to leverage up the total exposure to equities.
+- The fund's objective is to maximise the potential for capital gains over the long-term. - It aims to achieve returns (after fees but before tax) of at least 5% per year above inflation over any ten year period. - There will be significant movements up and down in the value of the fund. - The fund invests predominantly in growth assets, with little or no allocation to income assets.